suchan5/Project-2/README.md

 - For Dementor Game section, home button is added that users do not need to use the back button.
 - For Dementor Game and House Quiz sections, replay buttons are added so that users can play again as many times as they want without reloading or reaccessing the website.
 #### Toggle button :
-- For Ask About Quidditch section, which is the only informative section among the four, I have added a button to toggle the text contents so that the section will not look too wordy.
+- For Ask About Quidditch section, which is the only narrative section among the four, I have added a button to toggle the text contents so that the section will not look too wordy.
 #### Open in the new tab :
 - Any external links(e.g. official social medias of Harry Potter) are opend in the new tab upon clicking.
 #### Button disabled when the other button is activated :
 - For Dementor Game section, there are two modes of the game; easy and hard.
 When users play easy-mode, hard-mode button is disabled from clicking in order to prevent misclicking or disrupting the game, and vise versa.
 # Responsive Design
 The main purpose of the test on the responsive design is to ensure that the website works well and looked organized in different sizes of the media.
-It was acheived by using Bootstrap grid, media query, and 'Inspect' function from Google Chrome.
+It was acheived by using Bootstrap, media query, and 'Inspect' function from Google Chrome.

 ![screenshot of the Pottermost run on 'Am I Responsive' website](img/responsiveness_test.png)